-When the temperature plummets during New Mexico winter, it’s natural to expect your home’s heating system to kick in and immediately start delivering warm air.
-But if you were rewarded with a blast of cold air instead, you’d be right to be upset.
+When the temperature plummets during New Mexico winter, it’s natural to expect your home’s heating system to immediately start delivering warm air but if your heater is blowing cold air instead, you’d be right to be upset.
 Technicians at Affordable Service Heating and Cooling frequently get calls from anxious homeowners reporting this problem.
 They’re frantic that their HVAC system is broken when they need it the most.
 To ease your mind, here are common reasons why your heater could be blowing cold air.
 In some cases, you may be able to fix the problem yourself!

 Typical Reasons a Heater Blows Cold Air